Test-Optional Colleges Not Requiring SAT or ACT Scores

 Frequently Asked Questions About Test-Optional Colleges

-Do you need to take the SAT to get into college?
+Do you have to take the SAT to get into college?

+The short answer is it depends on the school.
 Depending on where you want to apply to college, you may not have to take the SAT.
-In the wake of the COVID-19 pandemic, many postsecondary institutions temporarily suspended SAT and ACT requirements.
+In the wake of the COVID-19 pandemic, many postsecondary institutions temporarily suspended both SAT and ACT requirements.

 Is the ACT easier than the SAT?